Policies Which May Affect Your Certification

 Return of Tuition Assistance: Military Tuition Assistance (TA) is awarded to a student under the assumption that the student will attend school for the entire period for which the assistance is awarded.
 When a student withdraws, the student may no longer be eligible for the full amount of TA funds originally awarded.

 To comply with the Department of Defense (DoD) policy, Lorain County Community College will return any unearned TA funds on a prorated basis through at least the 60% portion of the period for which the funds were provided.
 TA funds are earned proportionally during an enrollment period, with unearned funds returned based upon when a student stops attending.
-These funds are returned to the military service branch.
+These funds are returned directly to the military service branch.
 See LCCC website for the Schedule of Returning Unearned TA to the Government.

 Section 103 of the Veterans Benefits and Transition Act of 2018